Back to all posts

 }

-We use this to convert our c2 shellcode to base64 which can be done by various tools and then use that base64 converted output to form array of UUID strings.
+We use this to convert our C2 shellcode to base64, which can be done by various tools, and then use that base64 output to form an array of UUID strings.

-Now the loader.cs will have one more function we call ConvertUUIDsWithPaddingToBase64 to convert the shellcode back to its base64 form which will then again we decoded to get the actual shellcode that will be injection.
+The loader.cs will have one more function we call ConvertUUIDsWithPaddingToBase64 to convert the shellcode back to its base64 form, which is then decoded to get the actual shellcode that will be injected.

 // loader.cs